sam2smart/sam2smart/README.md

 - 👋 Hi, I’m @sam2smart
 - 👀 I’m interested in ...
 Advance Tech
+- 🌱 I’m Php Backend Developer
+- 🌱 I’m FullStack Developer
-- 🌱 I’m currently learning ...
-C#
+- 🌱 I’m C# Developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate or take on any project ...
 Developers
 - 📫 How to reach me ...
 08168329362 or on ajayisamuel46@gmail.com

 <!---